realworldocaml/book/en/09-modules2-draft.md

 important because it stops the `type t`'s from the different signatures from interfering with each other.

-Here's a version of `Make_interval` that supports s-expressions.
-Note here that we are careful to override the sexp-converter here to ensure that the datastructures invariants are still maintained when reading in from an s-expression.
+Also note that we have been careful to override the sexp-converter here to ensure that the datastructures invariants are still maintained when reading in from an s-expression.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # module type Interval_intf_with_sexp = sig